Master of Arts in Counseling, Regis University, Denver

 Now, as a private practitioner, I am enjoying the process of working collaboratively with men, women, young adults, and couples to uncover meaningful paths to wellbeing.
 While my approach is primarily integrative — I draw from different therapeutic modalities and areas of expertise to fit the unique experiences, personalities, and needs of my diverse clients — I am strongly influenced by narrative therapy.
 Narrative theory recognizes that people use storytelling to make meaning in their lives, and thus can change their lives and find healing through therapeutic dialogue.
 I have knowledge in the areas of depression, anxiety, social fears/anxiety, addiction, anger, confidence, parenting, and relationship difficulties.
 My side-work involves advocating for children who's parents are in court disagreeing over custody rights.

-I am a Licensed Professional Counselor with the Colorado Department of Regulatory Agencies and a Nationally Certified Counselor.
+I am a Licensed Professional Counselor with the Colorado Department of Regulatory Agencies.
 I believe in listening well, keeping an open mind and heart, and fostering genuine working relationships.
 I truly love the meaningful nature of this work.

 Please do not hesitate to reach out with questions about my background and approaches.
 I look forward to hearing from you.